How to prep your Salesforce CRM data for geocoding & maps

 Great, you’re exploring maps for Salesforce!
-Most CRM data can be shown visually in Salesforce maps, with Google Maps or Esri ArcGIS.
-The location intelligence can easily show you new opportunities.
+Most CRM data can be shown visually in Salesforce maps.
+With geofencing and location intelligence, you can easily see new lead generation opportunities.

 If this happened to you, it’s fixable.
-It’s time to clean your address data.
+You just need to clean your address data and fill in missing info.
 Let’s look at how to do this.

-Any mapping tool requires five fields in each object to work well:
+Any geofencing and mapping tool requires five fields in each object to work well:

 - ZIP/Postal Code

-When all the above five address fields are available, you get the most precise location.
+When all five address fields are filled in with accurate data (street, city, state, ZIP/postal code, country) you get the most precise location.
 It’s called “rooftop” geocoding.
-The pin sits right on the building in Google Maps!
+In Google Maps, the pin sits right on the building!

-Our ProsperVue for Salesforce demo uses mailing address, so our pin sits at the street address where mail is delivered.
+Our ProsperVue app demo uses mailing address.
+So our pin sits at the street address where mail is delivered.

-When less info is available, it’s still possible to map.
+When less than all five address fields are filled out, it’s still possible to map.
 But the location will be less precise.
 For example, when only ZIP is available, the software will place the pin in the middle of the ZIP area.
 This is called “approximate” geocoding.
 Whether this is precise enough for you or not depends on how you will use geolocation data.

 Look at how many of your Salesforce address fields have correct data